ssbanerje/ssbanerje.github.io/content/publications/socc18/index.md

 distributed data-analytics workloads on heterogeneous processing fabrics (which include CPUs, GPUs, FPGAs and ASICs) in cloud-based, dynamic, multi-tenant environments.
-To demonstrate the capabilities of the proposed system, we use a computational genomics workflow that addresses the growing need for rapid genomic analyses in hospital environments
+To demonstrate the capabilities of the proposed system, we use a computational genomics workflow that addresses the growing need for rapid genomic analyses in hospital environments.